-- MILITARY OR VETERAN STATUS - NATIONAL ORIGIN (includes language use and possession of a driver's license issued to persons unable to prove their presence in the United States is authorized under federal law) - RELIGION (includes religious dress and grooming practices) - SEX/GENDER (includes pregnancy, childbirth, breastfeeding and/or related medical conditions) - SEXUAL ORIENTATION - THE CALIFORNIA FAIR EMPLOYMENT AND HOUSING ACT (GOVERNMENT CODE SECTIONS 12900 THROUGH 12996) AND ITS IMPLEMENTING REGULATIONS (CALIFORNIA CODE OF REGULATIONS, TITLE 2, SECTIONS 11000 THROUGH 11141): - (1) Prohibit harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any persons and require employers to take all reasonable steps to prevent harassment.
-This includes a prohibition against sexual harassment, gender harassment, harassment based on pregnancy, childbirth, breastfeeding and/or related medical conditions, as well as harassment based on all other characteristics listed above. - Require that all employers provide information to each of their employees on the nature, illegality. and legal remedies that apply to sexual harassment.
-Employers may either develop their own publications. which must meet standards set forth in California Government Code section 12950, or use a brochure from DFEH.

-- 3 Require employers with 5 or more employees and all public entities to provide training for all employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation. - Prohibit employers from limiting or prohibiting the use of any language in any workplace unless justified by business necessity.
+THE CALIFORNIA FAIR EMPLOYMENT AND HOUSING ACT (GOVERNMENT CODE SECTIONS 12900 THROUGH 12996) AND ITS IMPLEMENTING REGULATIONS (CALIFORNIA CODE OF REGULATIONS, TITLE 2, SECTIONS 11000 THROUGH 11141):

+- 1. Prohibit harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any persons and require employers to take all reasonable steps to prevent harassment.
+This includes a prohibition against sexual harassment, gender harassment, harassment based on pregnancy, childbirth, breastfeeding and/or related medical conditions, as well as harassment based on all other characteristics listed above. - Require that all employers provide information to each of their employees on the nature, illegality, and legal remedies that apply to sexual harassment.
+Employers may either develop their own publications, which must meet standards set forth in California Government Code section 12950. or use material from DFEH. - Require employers with 5 or more employees and all public entities to provide training for all employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation. - 4.
+Prohibit employers from limiting or prohibiting the use of any language in any workplace unless justified by business necessity.
 The employer must notify employees of the language restriction and consequences for violation.
-Also prohibits employers from discriminating against an applicant or employee because they possess a driver's license issued to a person who is unable to prove that their presence in the United States is authorized under federal law. - (5) Require employers to reasonably accommodate an employee, unpaid intern, or job applicant's religious beliefs and practices, including the wearing or carrying of religious clothing, jewelry or artifacts, and hair styles, facial hair, or body hair, which are part of an individual's observance of their religious beliefs.

-- (6) Require employers to reasonably accommodate employees or job applicants with disabilities to enable them to perform the essential functions of a job. - Permit job applicants, unpaid interns, volunteers, and employees to file complaints with DFEH against an employer, employment agency, or labor union that fails to grant equal employment as required by law. - 8 Prohibit discrimination against any job applicant, unpaid intern, or employee in hiring, promotions, assignments, termination, or any term, condition, or privilege of employment. - Require employers, employment agencies, and unions to preserve applications, personnel records, and employment referral records for a minimum of - Require employers to provide leaves of up to four months to employees disabled because of pregnancy, childbirth, or a related medical condition. - (1) Require an employer to provide reasonable accommodations requested by an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition. - (2) Require employers of 20 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period for the birth of a child or the placement of a child for adoption or foster care; also require employers of 50 or more persons to allow eligible employees to take up to 12 weeks leave in a 12-month period for an employee's own serious health condition or to care for a parent, spouse, or child with a serious health condition.
+Also prohibits employers from discriminating against an applicant or employee because they possess a driver's license issued to a person who is unable to prove that their presence in the United States is authorized under federal law. - 5.
+Require employers to reasonably accommodate an employee, unpaid intern, or job applicant's religious beliefs and practices, including the wearing or carrying of religious clothing, jewelry or artifacts, and hair styles, facial hair, or body hair, which are part of an individual's observance of their religious beliefs. - 6.
+Require employers to reasonably accommodate employees or job applicants with disabilities to enable them to perform the essential functions of a job. - 7.
+Permit job applicants, unpaid interns, volunteers, and employees to file complaints with DFEH against an employer, employment agency, or labor union that fails to grant equal employment as required by law. - 8.
+Prohibit discrimination against any job applicant, unpaid intern, or employee in hiring, promotions, assignments, termination, or any term, condition, or privilege of employment. - Require employers, employment agencies, and unions to preserve applications, personnel records, and employment referral records for a minimum of two years. - Require employers to provide leaves of up to four months to employees disabled because of pregnancy, childbirth, or a related medical condition. - Require an employer to provide reasonable accommodations requested by an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition.